Aircrete Home Design

 Aircrete is incredibly simple to make and is made the same way as traditional concrete save for one extra ingredient.
 The extra ingredient is foam which can be made from common dish detergents such as Dawn or any other dish soap that creates foam with a density of around 90 grams per liter.
 Domegaia is a leading aircrete builder, and their guide will cover any additional questions you may have about making it.

 Adding this foam to your concrete takes up space within the mixture itself but will eventually dissipate, leaving small air bubbles throughout.
 The simplicity in which you can make aircrete is one of the main reasons we believe it has a permanent claim as a sustainable building material for the future.
-Here at PSE Consulting Engineers, we understand how vital simple builds are to our clients, and we do everything we can to present them with simple, durable, and sustainable building materials for a better future for all.

 Benefits of Aircrete